panhuft/gitskills/README.md

 # gitskills
 stduy for git again

-Creating a new branch is quick and simple.
+Creating a new branch is a quick and simple.

 add feature.